 Other types of assets known as alternative investments also exist.
 These assets can be more complex and aren’t always as straightforward as traditional investments, but they can provide diversification and the potential for outsized returns in some cases.

 What Are Alternative Investments?

+So, what is an alternative investment, exactly?
 Alternative investments are assets that fall outside of the mainstream investment world.
 Definitions can vary slightly, but typically that means anything that’s not a publicly traded stock, bond, or cash.

 Alternative investments are sometimes considered an asset class as a whole — e.g., an investment strategy could include having an alts bucket to complement your traditional investment portfolio of stocks and bonds.
-Other times, investors consider different types of alternative investments to be their own asset classes, such as:

 Private equity: As opposed to publicly traded stocks, private equity, like shares of startups, is another type of alternative investment.
 Private equity is the broader category that includes areas like venture capital.
 Basically, any ownership stake in a privately held company is considered to be private equity.